 It depends on the referral question.
 I've been able to produce same day reports on brief evaluations.
 In general reports are produced within a week of the evaluation.

 10. Can you provide treatment if I need it?

 It depends on the nature of the condition you want treatment for and my schedule.
 Contact me.

 11. What does an evaluation consist of?

 It depends on the referral question.
 In some cases it's just a history.
 In some cases it's just testing.
 In most cases it's a history plus a variety of tests and questionnaires.

 12. Who does the testing?

 In most cases I do the testing directly.
 I have psychological assistants that can also do testing for a reduced fee or they can assist me with complex evaluations.
 There are other psychologists in the office that also provide services.

 13. You blog about medicine.
 Are you trained in medicine?

 My medical knowledge generally comes from research.
 I have a couple very rare genetic conditions and I spent the first couple of years of my practice working with a general practice primary care physician in his office doing integrated medical/psychological care.
-This type of practice will be mush more commonly seen due to the push for integrated practice under the Affordable Care Act.
+This type of practice will be much more commonly seen due to the push for integrated practice under the Affordable Care Act.